 Professor Sir Lawrence Freedman

 Professor Freedman has written extensively on nuclear strategy and the cold war, as well as commentating regularly on contemporary security issues.
-Among his books are Kennedy's Wars: Berlin, Cuba, Laos and Vietnam (2000), The Evolution of Nuclear Strategy (3rd edition 2004), Deterrence (2005) and the two volume Official History of the Falklands Campaign (second edition 2007), and an Adelphi Paper on The Transformation in Strategic Affairs (2004).
-His most recent book, A Choice of Enemies: America confronts the Middle East, won the 2009 Lionel Gelber Prize and Duke of Westminster Medal for Military Literature.
+Among his books are Kennedy's Wars: Berlin, Cuba, Laos and Vietnam (2000), The Evolution of Nuclear Strategy (3rd edition 2004), Deterrence (2005), the two volume Official History of the Falklands Campaign (second edition 2007) and an Adelphi Paper on The Transformation in Strategic Affairs (2004).
+A Choice of Enemies: America confronts the Middle East, won the 2009 Lionel Gelber Prize and Duke of Westminster Medal for Military Literature.
+His most recent book is Strategy: A History (2013).

 He is married to Professor Judith Freedman and has a son, Sam, and a daughter, Ruth.